Galanchozh

+Galanchozh, formerly Akhbosoy, is a non-residential rural locality (a selo) in Urus-Martanovsky District of the Republic of Chechnya, Russia.

 Administrative and municipal status

-Municipally, Aka-Bass is incorporated into Gekhi-Chuyskoye rural settlement.
+Municipally, Galanchozh is incorporated into Gekhi-Chuyskoye rural settlement.
 It is one of the three settlements included in it.

-Until 31 December 2019, Aka-Bass was included in Achkhoy-Martanovsky District, but on 1 January 2020 - was transferred to the control of Urus-Martanovsky District.
+Until 31 December 2019, Galanchozh was included in Achkhoy-Martanovsky District, but on 1 January 2020 - was transferred to the control of Urus-Martanovsky District.

-At the same time, Aka-Bass is the administrative center of Galanchozhsky District.
+At the same time, Galanchozh is the administrative center of Galanchozhsky District.
 The district is formally restored, but it is not a part of the administrative-territorial structure of the Chechen Republic.

-Name

-Sometimes, Aka-Bass is wrongly called as Galanchozh.
-However, no village called Galanchozh exists, and Galanchozh is the name of the area in Aka-Bass and surrounding auls.

 Geography

 Aka-Bass is located in the center of Galanchozhsky District, on the left bank of the Osu-Khi river.
 It is located less than 1 km north-west from Lake Galanchozh.
 It is 60 km south-west of the city of Grozny.

 The closest settlements and ruins to Aka-Bass are 'Amka to the north-west, Körga to the north-east, Ker-Bi-Te and 'Amye to the south-east, Chikondi-Pkhäda and Äkka to the south-west, and Ittar-Källa to the west.